bibanon/Coreboot-ThinkPads/New-Libreboot-Method.md

     sudo ./flashrom_lenovobios_sst -p internal -r factory.bin
     sudo ./flashrom_lenovobios_macronix -p internal -r factory.bin

 3. If a `factory.bin` file was created in the `flashrom/` folder, the Lenovo BIOS has been backed up successfully.
 If not, try the commands again.
+Copy this dump to a safe place.

 4. Return to the `libreboot_bin/` folder.

     cd ..